richardsterlingjackson/richardsterling-portfolio/shared-experiences/README.md

 ---

+## What's new (2026-02-10)

+- Added Markdown/MDX support for posts (write rich content with components).
+- Image upload support (configurable storage provider such as S3 / Cloudflare R2).
+- Drafts, scheduled publishing, and post status (draft/published/scheduled).
+- Full-text search powered by Postgres tsvector and serverless search API.
+- Tags, series, and category improvements with pagination and archive pages.
+- RSS feed and sitemap generation for better SEO and syndication.
+- Admin UX improvements: autosave, preview, and activity log.
+- Additional environment variables to support uploads and search (see "Environment" below).

+---

 ## Features

 - Dynamic Category System
-  Curated themes like Plans in Motion, Words and Charms, and Tools and Systems — synced across Sidebar, Admin, and Category views.
+  Curated themes like Plans in Motion, Words and Charms, and Tools and Systems synced across Sidebar, Admin, and Category views.

 - Admin Panel
-  Create, edit, and manage posts with versioning, featured flags, and category tagging.
+  Create, edit, and manage posts with versioning, featured flags, tag support, drafts, scheduled publish times, and category tagging.
+Autosave and preview while editing.

 - Post Routing
   Clean URLs for posts (`/posts/:slug`) and categories (`/category/:slug`) using React Router.

 - Modular Architecture
   Components, pages, and styles organized for clarity and scalability.

+- Image uploads with optional CDN/public storage

 - Typography & Styling
   Elegant fonts (Playfair + Inter), soft UI, and emotionally resonant layout.